You & Me / Me & You

 Mural

-For the mural, The Painted Cloud led skill-building and process-based exercises as a jumping-off point for students to paint collaborative abstract designs.
+For the mural, The Painted Cloud led skill-building and process-based exercises as a jumping-off point for students to paint collaborative abstract designs rooted in the elements of art (line, shape, value, & color).
 Integrating vocabulary words such as ‘independent’ and ‘coexist’ into the painting exercises broadened students’ understanding and relationship to the project concept.
-Students painted the lyrics of their new song on the mural, which now hangs in their schoolyard.
+Students painted the lyrics of their new song featuring traits and terms of endearment on the mural, which now hangs in their schoolyard.

 After collaborating with abstract methods, students turned their attention to individual self portraits, learning technical drawing skills paired with process-based watercolor.
 Every student worked one-on-one with The Painted Cloud to review the specific answers shared by their caregivers - ie ‘Your mom said you’re kind-hearted and vivacious - and added these answers as “I am” statements to their self portraits.
 The Painted Cloud documented and compiled the self portraits for the school coffee table book.
 Highlighting the concept of independence, connection, and coexisting, the pages of the book alternate between self-portraits and pie charts that feature similarities in answers from the caregivers’ questionnaire.
 Students brought their original self portraits home to share with their caregivers, bringing connection outside of the school full circle.